 Introduction

 Technical debt is an inevitable part of software development.
 As projects grow and evolve, shortcuts are often taken to meet tight deadlines, and the accumulated compromises can lead to messy, inefficient, and even risky code.
-Sometimes it is necessary to accept technical debts.
-The window of opportunity may be small, and the software must be released within a short time span which demands shortcuts.
+Sometimes, it is necessary to accept technical debts.
+The window of opportunity may be small, and the software must be released quickly, which demands shortcuts.
 A stakeholder demands something that works, even knowing it may be at the price of future redevelopment costs.
 The concept should not be understood as something that should be avoided at all costs.

 However, like financial debt, it can be managed effectively if recognised and addressed promptly.
-In this article, we will delve into the nuances of the concept, reveal strategies for managing it, and revisit our opening anecdote to uncover the resolution of the precarious situation our engineers found themselves in.
+In this article, we will explore the nuances of the concept, reveal strategies for managing it, and revisit our opening anecdote to uncover the resolution of the precarious situation our engineers found themselves in.

 What is Technical Debt?

-The term can be described as the accumulation of suboptimal decisions, design choices, and code compromises during development.
+The term can be described as accumulating suboptimal decisions, design choices, and code compromises during development.
 In addition, if the software is not constantly updated, it can accumulate.
 It is the result of prioritising short-term gains over long-term sustainability, often to meet deadlines or satisfy stakeholders.
 Here are some examples:

-4. When a company does not spend sufficient time upgrading the software libraries and supporting the software.
-While in this case, it is not because anyone took a shortcut initially.
+- When a company does not spend sufficient time upgrading the software libraries and supporting the software, it is not because anyone took a shortcut initially.
 Libraries are constantly updated; some are depreciated and need replacing.
-Unless sufficient funds are allocated to regular maintenance, the technical debt will accumulate.
+Unless sufficient funds are allocated to regular maintenance, technical debt will accumulate.

 Managing Technical Debt